SlimerDude/afDuvet/readme.md

 ## Overview

-*Duvet is a support library that aids Alien-Factory in the development of other libraries, frameworks and applications.
-Though you are welcome to use it, you may find features are missing and the documentation incomplete.*

-`Duvet` provides a means to inject HTML into you web page after its been rendered, but before it is streamed to the browser.
+`Duvet` is a [BedSheet](http://www.fantomfactory.org/pods/afBedSheet) library that injects HTML into your web page after it has been rendered, but before it is streamed to the browser.

 `Duvet` is a wrapper around [RequireJS](http://requirejs.org/), giving you clean dependency management for your Javascript libraries.

-`Duvet` also gives you a simple means of executing Fantom code in your web browser!
+`Duvet` also gives a simple means of executing Fantom code in your web browser!

 #### Why Duvet?